luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to workshop material_](#workshop-material)

-## Part 2 - Parallel and GPU computing
+## Part 2 - Parallel CPU and GPU computing
-In this second part of the workshop, we will port the [`diffusion_2D_damp.jl`](scripts/diffusion_2D_damp.jl) script implemented using Julia CPU array broadcasting to parallel CPU and high-performance GPU implementations.
+In this second part of the workshop, we will port the [`diffusion_2D_damp.jl`](scripts/diffusion_2D_damp.jl) script implemented using Julia CPU array broadcasting to high-performance parallel CPU and GPU implementations.
 ```julia
 # [...] skipped lines
 qHx    .= -av_xi(H).^npow.*diff(H[:,2:end-1], dims=1)/dx  # flux